spuithori/svelte-ionic-app/README.md

 - test ssr setup
 - dark mode
 - add other code languages from Ionic's API docs

+## Things not being implemented - and likely not happening on the short run
+`ion-router-link`, `ion-router`,`ion-route`, `ion-route-redirect` and `ion-router-outlet` - these are imho obsolve because of usage of the router in this project.

+`ion-nav-link` - not sure why not, but haven't used it yet in a project.
+Maybe my bad.
+What do you think?

 ## Acknowledgements
 Ionic UI code: https://github.com/ionic-team/ionic-docs/tree/main/static/demos/api